thepisgahgeographer/PHP_Wizardry/README.md

 # PHP_Wizardry

-This web applciation utilizes a combination of html, css and php.
+This web application utilizes a combination of html, css and php.

 - The index.html and Reservable_Rooms.html were built from the ground up but were based loosely upon the esri calcite template (https://esri.github.io/calcite-web/).